TimGroeneboom/napvban/README.md

 The main purpose is to have the lowest possible latency.
 To allow more latency you can increase the allowed latency in samples on the VBANStreamPlayerComponent.

+Audio is converted into 16 BIT PCM Wave format internally.
+SampleRate and channels can vary depending on settings.

 The VBAN protocol specification can be found [here](VBANProtocol_Specifications.pdf)